lilmond/sudos/README.md

 Also, thanks to https://openproxy.space/list for providing these proxy lists for free!

 # Disclaimer
+- This tool consumes too much of network bandwidth, do not use this if you don't know what it does!
 - This tool is for educational purposes only.
 - I will not be responsible for any damage this tool cause.
 Use it at your own risk!
 - This tool is in early version.
 Many bugs may occur!